OpenTimeWatch-Project/OpenTimeWatch-1/README.md

 8. Heart rate sensor
 9. 3 buttons

-Note :- The watch prototype is currently under development and will be open sourced on March
+Note :- The watch prototype is currently under development and will be open sourced on April